GinnyMaive/mae.lol/src/faq.md

 layout: 1997.njk
 title: Hi!
 Here are some questions nobody's asked but might?
 ---
-My name is Ginny Maive, and you can call me Mae or Maive!
+My name is Ginny Mae, and you can call me Ginny or Ginny Mae!
 I'm a stereotypical girl who likes: programming, video games, and lots of other nerdy things!

 My life has changed a lot in the past few years, so I [wrote about it](/new/).
 I also thought people might have questions even though everything is *very straightforward*, so I pretended people asked me questions and answered them in advance!